-The entrance requirement is a baccalaureate degree from an accredited institution with at least 60 credits in the liberal arts, including MATH 112C - P4 Calculus for the Social Sciences, or equivalent, and CSCI 150 - P4 Introduction to High Technology, or comparable coursework.
+The entrance requirement is a baccalaureate degree from an accredited institution with at least 60 credits in the liberal arts, including MATH 112C - P4 Calculus for the Social Sciences, or equivalent, and CSCI 150 - P4 Life in a Digital World, or comparable coursework.

 The program requires the following:

 - ACCT 101, 102, 201, 202, 301, 304, 310, 311, 401, 415 (27 credits)